 Deserts or Low Elevation Summer

-Hiking in deserts or the summer can provide the trickiest conditions for knowing what kind of pant to choose.
-On the one hand, the sometimes desperate heat might inspire you to simply hike in shorts and forego pants altogether.
-But then again, having protection from the sun and the wind, not to mention foliage that most likely has sharp stickers all over it, can be of critical importance, especially if you are traveling for many days and water is hard to find.
-In these circumstances, convertibles can be a great option so you can choose as you go.
-Lighter fabrics like those found on the Patagonia Quandary, OR Ferrosi, or KUHL Kontra Air can be very useful for protecting without being too heavy.
-It is crucial as well to consider the breathability of your pant, as well as the color (discussed more below).
-In general, we tend to hike in shorts if heading out in the heat and sun for one day, but think that pants are an essential tool for multi-day hikes.
+Hiking in deserts or during the summertime creates surprisingly varied conditions.
+On the one hand, intense heat might inspire you to hike in shorts and forego pants altogether.
+On the other, protection from the direct rays of the sun, wind, and spiky flora can make or break a backcountry adventure.
+In these conditions, convertibles are often a great, flexible option.
+Lighter fabrics like those found on the Patagonia Quandary, OR Ferrosi, or REI Sahara offer valuable protection without being too heavy.
+It is also important to consider the breathability of your pant, as well as the color, which is discussed more below.
+We typically hike in shorts if heading out in the heat for one day, but think that pants are an essential piece of clothing for multi-day hikes.

 Cool or Temperate